roytang/blog/collections/quiznights/events/2013/03/geekfight-always-have/index.md

 Attendance: Me, Josiah (?), Chry (JULIA ORMOND!), Liz, PB, Jace

+Venue: Edifice Studios, located at the GEE Building on Pasong Tamo Extension.
 I think this was the one where we had to walk down a dark alley to get to the venue.